wazuh/wazuh-documentation/source/installation-guide/virtual-machine.rst

     - :ref:`How to install Wazuh agents<installation_agents>`

   .. warning::

-    Before connecting any of the Wazuh agents, change the VM's network interface type from NAT (the factory default) to bridge for communication with your network.
-By default, the VM will try to get an IP address from your network's DHCP server.
-Alternatively, you can set a static IP address by configuring the proper network files on the CentOS operating system that the virtual machine is based on.
+    By default the network interface type is bridge.
+The VM will try to get an IP address from the network's DHCP server.
+Alternatively, a static IP address can be set by configuring the proper network files on the CentOS operating system that the virtual machine is based on.

 4. You can start and stop wazuh-manager, wazuh-api, elasticsearch, filebeat, and kibana with the 'systemctl' command.
 For example: